webman-php/webman-manual/resource/doc/en/components/casbin.md

 ## Introduction

-Casbin is a powerful and efficient open-source access control framework, with support for multiple access control models in its permission management mechanism.
+Casbin is a powerful and efficient open-source access control framework that supports multiple access control models for permission management.

 ## Project Address